-Time Activity and Description 15 minutes Diversity Bingo: Provide each child with a bingo card that has different squares on it with characteristics that make people unique.
-For example: Has a pet Speaks more than one language Has a sibling Likes broccoli Has a birthday in February Has traveled to another country Plays a musical instrument Likes to dance Has a different skin color than you Has a different skin color than you Have the learners walk around the classroom or a designated area and find someone who matches the characteristic in the square.
-Once they find someone who matches the characteristic in the square.
-Once they find someone who matches the characteristic in the square.
-Once they find someone who matches the characteristic in the square.
-Once they find someone who matches the characteristic in the square the child who gets the most squares signed within a given time limit, can be declared the winner.
-After the game, gather the learners together and ask them to share something interesting they learned about their classmates.
+Time Activity and Description 15 minutes Activity and Description Diversity Bingo: Provide each child with a bingo card that has different squares on it with characteristics that make people unique.
+For example: Has a pet Speaks more than one language Has a sibling Likes broccoli Has a birthday in February Has traveled to another country Plays a musical instrument

+Likes to dance Has a different skin color than you Has a different hair texture than you 2.
+Have the learners walk around the classroom or a designated area and find someone who matches the characteristic in the square.
+Once they find someone who matches the characteristic, they can ask that person to sign their bingo card.
+3. The first child who gets all of their squares signed, or the child who gets the most squares signed within a given time limit, can be declared the winner.
+4. After the game, gather the learners together and ask them to share something interesting they learned about their classmates.
 Use this as an opportunity to discuss and celebrate the uniqueness of each individual.
-20 minutes Cultural Exploration: Play a game of "Guess Who?" where the learners have to guess which classmate matches the description you give (e.g. "Who has a pet cat?"
+20 minutes Cultural Exploration: 20 minutes Play a game of "Guess Who?" where the learners have to guess which classmate matches the description you give (e.g. "Who has a pet cat?"
 "Who speaks more than one language?"
 "Who has a sibling?")
 Next, explain to the learners that everyone has their own unique culture that shapes who they are.
 Culture includes things like language, food, clothing, music, and traditions.

-• Have each learner bring in a small item or picture that represents their culture.
+Have each learner bring in a small item or picture that represents their culture.
 For example, someone might bring in a family recipe, a photo of a traditional outfit, or a piece of music that is important to their family.
 Set up a "Cultural Exploration" station in the classroom where the learners can display their items and talk about their culture.
-Encourage the learners to ask each other questions and share their own stories. other questions and share their own stories.
+Encourage the learners to ask each other questions and share their own stories.
 Alternative Activity: 1.
 Ask each student to bring one object from home that is special to them and represents something about their family, culture, or personal identity.
-2. Give each student a chance to present their object to the class, explaining why it is important to them and what it represents.
+Give each student a chance to present their object to the class, explaining why it is important to them and what it represents.
 3. Encourage the rest of the class to ask questions about the object and what it means to the student who brought it.
 4. As a group, discuss the similarities and differences between the objects, and what they can tell us about the diversity of our class.
 5. Reflect: What did you learn about yourself and others during the activity?
 Did you discover anything new about your classmates or the cultures they come from?
-10 minutes Learners discuss: How would you feel if you only saw the same kind of people, food, games, and plants around you?
+10 minutes Learners discuss: To minutes How would you feel if you only saw the same kind of people, food, games, and plants around you?
 With no diversity at all.
 Diversity adds variety to life that makes it exciting and fun.
-In addition to that, different people come with their own set of ideas and skills.
+In addition to that, different people same with their own set of ideas and skills.
+For In addition to that, different people come with their own set of ideas and skills.
 For example, in a group project, each member has a different skill that they can use.
 Diversity also helps us think openly and accept different ideas.